awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-config-configurationaggregator-organizationaggregationsource.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `RoleArn`  <a name="cfn-config-configurationaggregator-organizationaggregationsource-rolearn"></a>
-The Amazon Resource Name \(ARN\) of the IAM role used to retreive AWS Organizations details associated with the aggregator account\.
+The Amazon Resource Name \(Arn\) of the IAM role used to retreive AWS Organizations details associated with the aggregator account\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)